mcpierce/mcpierce/README.md

 ## Want More Information?

 Send me an email!
-If you're company needs to bring on senior level developers with proven skills to solve a problem, we're your guns for hire!
+If your company needs to bring on senior level developers with proven skills to solve a problem, we're your guns for hire!

 <!--
 **mcpierce/mcpierce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.